PDrifting/CBookDraft/book.markdown

 typedef float f32;

 s32 main() {
-  //this shows the introduction of estimation errors
+  // This shows the introduction of estimation errors
-  //with floating point numbers
+  // with floating point numbers.
+You will see output
-  //you will see output that often does not match
-  //what you are assigning to your variables
+  // that often does not match what you are assigning
-  //there are inaccuracy problems since all floating
+  // to your variables.
+There are inaccuracy problems
-  //point type values cannot always be accurately
+  // since all floating point type values cannot always
-  //represented with standard bit patterns like the
+  // be accurately represented with standard bit
+  // patterns like the integer types.

-  //integer types
+  // All floating point values assigned during declare
+  // are assumed to be double.
+You must use the f
+  // modifier on values to cast them to float instead.

   f32 f32Foo = 10.2f;
   f32 f32Bar = 0.123456f;
   f32 f32Baz = 123456.0123456f;